He is "the man with 1,000 faces", "Ziggy Stardust", "Aladdin Sane", "The Thin White Duke", "Major Tom" or simply "King David" of music.

 43. In 1977 Bowie played and produced Iggy Pop's album The Idiot.
-Bowie also co-wrote the material for the album, which included the song "China Girl" that would become Bowie's hit in 1983.
+Bowie also co-wrote the material for the album, which included the song "China Girl" which would become Bowie's hit in 1983.

 44. Bowie will also play and produce Iggy Pop's next album "Lust for Life", also from 1977.

 45. That same year Bowie went on a tour with Iggy Pop and served as his keyboardist and background vocalist.

 46. In 1980, Bowie released his 14th album "Scary Monsters and Super Creeps", which includes the theme song, "Ashes to Ashes" and "Fashion".
 The album will feature Robert Fripp and Pete Townshend, among others.

 47. In 1981, Bowie joined "Queen" to write and perform the hit "Under Pressure".

 48. In 1983 Bowie became an idol and a world-class superstar with his album "Let's Dance".
 The album will also feature super guitarist Stevie Ray Vaughan who will play the solo in the theme song and more.

 50. That same year Bowie collaborated with the "Pat Metheny Group" to record the song "This Is Not America", which was written for the movie "The Falcon and the Snowman".